 Once you have established a business in El Salvador, the next step is to recruit staff to work for your business.
 You can hire foreign personnel in El Salvador, but employment contracts will have limitations, so you cannot simply move your employees from one country to another for short-term growth.
 The government imposes a 10% maximum on foreign employees, and total salaries paid to foreign workers cannot exceed 15% of your total salary expenditure.
 It is worth noting that Foreign Directors, Managers, and Administrators are exempt from the 10-15% rule.

-However, if you are not yet ready to commit to a company incorporation in El Salvador, you may choose to work with a Professional Employer Organization, who will become responsible for paying salaries and taxes and managing all human resource related matters.
+However, if you are not yet ready to commit to a company formation in El Salvador, you may choose to work with a Professional Employer Organization, who will become responsible for paying salaries and taxes and managing all human resource related matters.
 Not only are PEOs cost-effective and assist in every aspect from recruitment to dismissal, but they limit your liability relating to tax and labor.

 Expand Your Business to El Salvador